 Q: What do you like most about the program?

-A: The sheer pleasure of seeing something you created through coding come to live!
+A: The sheer pleasure of seeing something you created through coding come to life!
 It's like you're an Albert Einstein but on a Frankenstein level.
 Once you get the swing of things, it only gets better.
 Trust me!

 Q: Favourite class experience?